lopeben/wifiprovisioninterface/README.md

-# wifiprovisioninterface
+# WiFi Provisioning Interface
-wifi provisioning interface for raspberry pi
+A provisioning interface for Raspberry Pi